sandonl/munjang/README.md

-# Munjang - Korean Sentence Mining Flashcards
+# Munjang - Online SRS for learning Korean - Flashcards

+The role of an SRS is crucial to language learners being able to retain and learn vocabulary.
+This is an online SRS which allows users to make and keep track of their own cards and review them on a daily basis (similar to DuoLingo or Anki).

 ## TODO: